ai4er-cdt/hurricane-harm-herald/README.md

 ## Environment setup

-During development we used `Python`'s `miniconda` and installed packages via `conda-forge`.
+During development, we used `Python`'s `miniconda` and installed packages via `conda-forge`.
 This is recommended as it helps control dependencies and ensures the latest stable versions of packages are installed without intering with your existing repositories.

 Our minimum `Python` version is `3.9`, which can be downloaded from [here](https://www.python.org/downloads/).